 Accordingly, service connection may be granted on a secondary basis for a disability that is proximately due to, the result of, or aggravated by a service-connected disability.
 See 38 C.F.R. § 3.310(a) and (b) (2014).
 Also see Allen v.
 Brown, 7 Vet.
 App.
 439, 448 (1995).

-By law, there are three essential elements that must be satisfied for Migraines as a secondary condition to prove secondary service connection:
+By law, there are three essential elements that must be satisfied to service-connect migraines as a secondary condition

-- Medical nexus evidence establishing a connection between the current disability (Migraines) as proximately due to, the result of, or aggravated by another service-connected disability rated at 0% or higher.
+- Medical nexus evidence establishing a connection (nexus) between the current disability (migraines) as proximately due to, the result of, or aggravated by another service-connected disability rated at 0% or higher.

 The first part can be satisfied with any existing medical evidence in service treatment records, VA medical records, or any private medical records.